sharoncornelius/idpf-specification/idpf_specification.md

 </tbody>
 </table>

-### TX packet and descriptors building rules Summary
+### TX Packet and Descriptors Building Rules Summary

 The packet and descriptors building rules are specified below.
 Any violation of those rules might be detected as malicious driver behavior.

-- Device executes L3/L4 checksum for packet checksums according to feature negotiation.
+* Device executes L3/L4 checksum for packet checksums according to feature negotiation.
 When negotiated, Device calculates checksum for the relevant layer without SW activation (through descriptor.)
 The only exception is of the inner L4 checksum calculation that is executed when one of the conditions below is true

   1. Base mode data descriptor - when L4T is set to UDP ,TCP or SCTP or when IIPT is set to to "IPv4 packet with IP checksum offload "
   2. CS_EN is set to 1.